stride3d/stride-docs/en/manual/audio/spatialized-audio.md

     ![Select spatialized sound](media/audio-asset-properties-property-grid-spatialized-sound.png)

 > [!Note]
-> Xenko processes spatialized audio as mono (single-channel) audio.
+> Stride processes spatialized audio as mono (single-channel) audio.
 It doesn't alter the source file.

 ## See also